jmccraw/videojs-suggestedVideoEndcap/README.md

 # videojs-suggestedVideoEndcap
-Creates an end-cap screen with a grid of suggested video links to watch, similar to YouTube.
+Creates an endcap screen with a grid of suggested video links to watch, similar to YouTube.
 Inspired by Funny or Die’s [videojs-relatedCarousel](https://github.com/funnyordie/videojs-relatedCarousel).
 ____

 ### Purpose